-The impermeability of the arecife to water is not true in this case; for during the summer rainy season 750 mm. of rain falls in three months.
-Rain.
-These quantities cannot be absorbed by the soil above the arecife; there would therefore have to be a flooding of the table-level surface, which is not the case.
+The impermeability of the arecife to water is not true in this case; because during the summer rainy season 750 mm of rain falls in three months.
+These quantities cannot be absorbed by the soil above the arecife; there would therefore have to be a flooding of the flat surface, which is not the case.
 The red colouring of the soil also argues against prolonged waterlogging.
-On the other hand, a groundwater rise under the arecife from -575 cm to -385 cm (► Fig. E-25), i.e., by almost 2 m, was observed at the end of the rainy season.
+On the other hand, a groundwater-rise under the arecife from -575 cm to -385 cm (► Fig. E-25), i.e., by almost 2 m, was observed at the end of the rainy season.
 Assuming a pore volume of the alluvial deposits of about 50%, this would mean that about 300 mm is retained by the soil above the arecife and 1,000 mm percolates through.
 On an arecife exposed by erosion on the river bank, it could be clearly seen that quite irregular passages lead through the hard crust at individual points.

 ◘ Fig. E-25 Scheme for interpreting water conditions in the llanos north of the Orinoco.
-Below the arecife, the changing water table is accessible only to deep-rooted plants (modified after Walter 1990).
+Below the arecife, the changing groundwater table is accessible only to deep-rooted plants (modified after Walter 1990).

 The grasses take root in the fine-grained soil above the arecife and consume about 300 mm of rainwater for their development.
-The woody plants, however, stand where their roots growing along the arecife surface find a passage through the arecife and through this then reach the moist rock layers below.
+The woody plants, however, stand where their roots growing along the arecife surface, find a passage through the arecife and through this then reach the moist rock layers below.
 There, water is available to them in sufficient quantity.
 If the passages are very large or if they lie close together, a group of trees can grow above them; small forest stands, on the other hand, can only be found where the arecife is completely absent in places or lies very deep, so that the vegetation appropriate to the climate develops, i.e. a deciduous forest.
-One must thus regard this savanna as a stable, natural plant community in which the tree distribution reflects the arecife structure.
+One must thus regard this savannah as a stable, natural plant community in which the tree distribution reflects the arecife structure.
 This is supported by the following facts:

 Where the arecife is superficial, the grass cover is absent, but scattered small trees at greater distances grow on it; in this case the roots must reach through the arecife into the soil below.